 A capstone design experience with small groups of students, each group advised by a designated faculty member.
 Includes the establishment of objectives and criteria, modeling, analysis and synthesis, and synthesis, and aesthetics for the preliminary design stages of each group's project.
 Projects will involve realistic design constraints such as ethics, health and safety, manufacturability, sustainability, economics, the environment, and social and political issues.
 Oral and written reports and design journals are required.
-Prerequisite: Consent of Department Chair.
+Prerequisite: Full admission to the major; two of ENGR 3327, 3355, and 3323; ENGR 3155 or 3123; and ENGR 3181 or 3182.